AI-Powered Customer Insights: Turning Service Data into Retention Strategy

 Business Challenge:

 As the company was about to IPO in 2018, it faced several challenges in the customer experience.
-One being that parts of the customer journey were completely opaque.
-There was no data or feedback to support decision-making for or to measure impact to the post-purchase customer experience.
-The purchase journey could be measured with onsite metrics, but post purchase for e-commerce occurs largely off screen and while the onsite journey is absolutely critical to customer acquisition and conversion, post purchase is where the customer promise is fulfilled, directly impacting customer retention.
+One challenge was that critical parts of the post-purchase journey were completely opaque.
+There was no data or feedback to support decision-making for or to measure impact on the post-purchase customer experience.
+The purchase journey can be measured with onsite metrics, but e-commerce post-purchase largely occurs off-screen.
+While the onsite journey is absolutely critical to customer acquisition and conversion, post-purchase is where the customer promise is fulfilled, directly impacting customer retention.
 Riding blind at this critical phase was proving to be costly in more ways than one.

 The Opportunity: